 Digressing is my forte I know.
 Let me tell of this experience.
-Conversations were shared more between myself and the new party than with George, the returnee.
-From business to education, to religion politics and relationships, we covered them all.
+Conversations were shared more between myself and the new party than with Henry, the returnee.
+From business to education, to religion, politics and relationships, we covered them all.
 What came out clear, however, was that Mr. New here was all about growth and development.
 He kept challenging me to think further whenever I stated I could not do something for one reason or another.
 To him, the word CANNOT is sacred and should not just be uttered.

 He even within a span of about two hours, got me to mind mapping.
-Now, I will admit, all this while, George was out cracking jokes and calling more revelers to the table.
+Now, I will admit, all this while, Henry was out cracking jokes and calling more revelers to the table.
 As a matter of fact, he had no idea what discussions we were having.
 Typical of him, but again, that is just the person that he is.
-Mr. New, on the other hand, gave me worth for my two hours than George will ever deliver in eons of hanging out together.
+Mr. New, on the other hand, gave me worth for my two hours than Henry will ever deliver in eons of hanging out together.

 This got me wondering, who among the two is a friend.
 A couple of days and weeks later, Mr. New, (whose name I can barely recall – someone called this amnesia.
-But come on now, how many of us are as bad at recalling names of people and places?) has been calling checking on where I stand on the mind map progress while George calls asking if I care for a good laugh.
+But come on now, how many of us are as bad at recalling names of people and places?) has been calling checking on where I stand on the mind map progress while Henry calls asking if I care for a drink.
 Please, help me understand, who of the two is a good friend?
 How does one even define a good friend?
 Where do you get to cut the line and how thin is it?
 What is it that you look for in your friendships?

 I will tell you of another experience.
 This is the one who is never wrong.
-She tends to know everything right and wrong under the sun. and what she feels she doesn’t know, she will learn from you.
+She tends to know everything right and wrong under the sun.
+And, what she feels she doesn’t know, she will learn from you.
 However, you, on the other hand, will learn nothing from her whatsoever.
 They will compliment your cooking, dressing, ideas, application of whatever in matters of life but they will never inspire you in even in a small way.
 Worst is when they compare you to their boyfriend’s achievements.
 Mmmhhhh, I am running my race and competing with no one.
 How now should I let one give me pressures just because she thinks their boyfriend should be doing better than me?